Snow Plowing

 Priority plowing

 First-attention streets are the major high-volume streets in the city.
-We apply salt to first-attention streets.
-These include:
+We apply salt to all 19 first-attention routes.
+These include but are not limited to:

 • Leonard Street